yjyao/practical-python/Notes/02_Working_with_data/06_List_comprehension.md

 Knowing how to use various combinations of list, set, and dictionary comprehensions can be useful in various forms of data processing.
-Here’s an example that shows how to extract selected columns from a CSV file.
+Here's an example that shows how to extract selected columns from a CSV file.

 First, read a row of header information from a CSV file: